The Big Picture

 What are the body's energy storage mechanisms that enable us to fast?

-The first place energy is stored in our bodies is circulating glucose.
+The most readily-accessed stored energy is circulating glucose.

 When we fast, this is consumed in a day or two.

-When the adipose tissue is gone, you enter a phase that is unhealthful;
+When adipose tissue is used up, we enter a phase that is unhealthful;

-you start "burning" muscle and other tissue that you'd rather keep.
+we consume muscle and other tissue that we'd rather keep.

 is short enough to keep even a slender person safe.